Tears, pain and disbelief

 “Hello?
 Weh you deh?
 You sit down?
 You hear the shot dem a while ago?
 A Damique dem kill,” the distraught mother told someone on the other end of one of her calls.

-In-between calls Simpson said, to no one in particular, that she'd had a sense of foreboding that death would be visiting her.
+In-between calls her daughter said, to no one in particular, that she'd had a sense of foreboding that death would be visiting her.

 “Mi get the dream this morning, enuh!
 Mi get the dream!
 Mi dream see the two wedding two times this morning, and see it deh, wedding a death.
-Mi get the dream,” Simpson said, crying and holding her head with both hands.
+Mi get the dream,” the daughter said, crying and holding her head with both hands.

 As residents of nearby communities, police, and commuters converged on the scene, the slain man's mother told the Jamaica Observer that her son was a self-employed delivery man who took care of his three children — a five-year-old boy, and three-year-old and one-year-old girls.